What is a Local Industrial Strategy?

 Local Industrial Strategies are required by Government to be prepared by all Local Enterprise Partnerships (LEPs).
 They are intended to ensure two things:

-Local Industrial strategies build on the UK Industrial Strategy (UKIS), which list five foundations of Growth:
+Local Industrial strategies build on the UK Industrial Strategy (UKIS) which is based on five foundations of Growth:

 The UK Industrial Strategy also identifies four Grand Challenges: